sasjs/lint/README.md

 ## Sponsorship & Contributions

 SASjs is an open source framework!
 Contributions are welcomed.
-If you would like to see a feature, because it would be useful in your project, but you don't have the requisite (typescript) experience - then how about you engage us on a short project and we build it for you?
+If you would like to see a feature, because it would be useful in your project, but you don't have the requisite (Typescript) experience - then how about you engage us on a short project and we build it for you?

 Contact [Allan Bowe](https://www.linkedin.com/in/allanbowe/) for further details.